 You’ll also notice that we deliberately repeat and reinforce core ideas over the course of the programme across different modules.

-Typical forgetting curve showing the improvement of retention using spaced learning.
+Above: Typical forgetting curve showing the improvement of retention using spaced learning.

 2. Practise.
 Practise.
 Practise.
 Retrieval practice is sometimes called the ‘testing effect’ because it’s not simple memorisation; it’s about applying what we’ve learned to deepen understanding.
-For example, we can test what we’ve learnt through short quizzes, self-explanation (see below) or practice questions.
+For example, we can test what we’ve learned through short quizzes, self-explanation (see below) or practice questions.
 Researchers have found that repeated testing works better than one-time testing and that short, varied test formats are most effective.
 Regular feedback from a teacher or mentor, or in the case of this programme, your coach, also helps.

 Similarly, rather than learning something in one block, the sequence in which topics are learned or explored can be mixed up, helping us to connect the dots between several ideas, and encouraging us to apply different strategies in different contexts.
 The idea is that, while mixing up resources or sequences might mean it takes longer to learn something, it also helps us to learn deeper and better.